-Microsoft Windows is one of the earliest platforms to allow its users to access computing devices from afar.
+Microsoft Remote Desktop is one of the earliest platforms to allow its users to access computing devices from afar.
 Through Remote Desktop Connection, Windows users are now able to connect to their computers even from an off-site location.
 As this trend continues to grow, more and more hackers are starting to prey on Windows Remote Desktop as well.
-That?s why Windows users need to do whatever it takes to protect their systems from outside threats and attacks.
+That’s why Windows users need to do whatever it takes to protect their systems from outside threats and attacks.

 What is Windows Remote Desktop?

 Windows Remote Desktop is one of the earliest tools that allow users to access their computing devices from a distant spot.
 With this, Windows users can access their remote computers even if they aren’t capable of connecting to them directly.
 Windows Remote Desktop was introduced right after the introduction of Windows XP.
 Since then, it has become one of the most go-to remote access solutions by many.However, Microsoft Remote Desktop, if not used in the right way, can be exploited by hackers and online perpetrators

 A report released by Threatpost revealed that three healthcare organizations had their databases compromised due to the poor implementation of Remote Desktop Protocol (RDP).
 As a result, approximately 655,000 patient records across the U.S., specifically in Georgia, Farmington, and Missouri, were stolen and sold on the dark web.
 These types of incidents have prompted the Federal Bureau of Investigation or the FBI to issue a warning about the dangers of using Windows Remote Desktop.

 Tips on How to Protect Windows Remote Desktop

 There are a couple of ways for you to protect Windows Remote Desktop from hackers and online perpetrators.
 Here are them: